METHODS-Group/ProximalGalerkin/README.md

 <a name="obstacle"></a>

-# Example 1: The obstacle problem
+# Example 1: The Obstacle Problem

-Figures 2 (a) and (b) are generated with DOLFINx.
+Figures 2 (a) and (b) are generated with `DOLFINx`.

-To reproduce the results in Figures 2 (a) (the comparison between Proximal Galerkin, SNES, Galahad, and IPOPT), first deploy the `DOLFINx` Docker containers and then run the following commands within `examples/obstacle`:
+To reproduce the results in Figures 2 (a) (the comparison between Proximal Galerkin, SNES, Galahad, and IPOPT), first deploy the `DOLFINx` Docker container.
+Then run the following commands within `examples/obstacle`:

 ```bash
 python3 generate_mesh_gmsh.py